Biotechnology Risk Assessment Research Grants Program (BRAG)

 Program:Biotechnology Risk Assessment Research Grants (BRAG) Program | Biotechnology Programs | Aquaculture | Environmental and Resource Economics Programs | Weed Science

 The purpose of the BRAG program is to support the generation of new information that will assist Federal regulatory agencies in making science-based decisions about the effects of introducing into the environment genetically engineered organisms (GE), including plants, microorganisms — such as fungi, bacteria, and viruses — arthropods, fish, birds, mammals and other animals excluding humans.
 Investigations of effects on both managed and natural environments are relevant.
 The BRAG program accomplishes its purpose by providing federal regulatory agencies with scientific information relevant to regulatory issues.
 See the Request for Applications (RFA) for details.
-View the Centers of Excellence (COE) webpage to access a factsheet on the Center of Excellence (COE) designation process, including COE criteria, and a list of programs offering COE opportunities in fiscal year 2016.
+View the Centers of Excellence (COE) webpage to access a factsheet on the COE designation process, including COE criteria, and a list of programs offering COE opportunities in fiscal year 2016.
 You can also review a recording of COE outreach webinars held in February and March of 2015 from the site.
 The COE webpages will be updated throughout FY 2016 with additional information, such as a summary of comments received from stakeholders.

 Who Is Eligible to Apply: